solidityphantom/stakewise/contracts/README.md

 ## Introduction

-`MultiStaker` is a smart contract designed to facilitate seamless staking operations on the EVMOS network.
+`MultiStaker` is a smart contract designed to facilitate seamless staking operations to multiple validators through a single transaction on the EVMOS network.
 It allows users to easily balance their stake across multiple validators based on their preferences.

-In essence, the contract functions as an interface between users and the validators, managing approvals for various transactions and handling the distribution of rewards.
-It has been carefully engineered to ensure smooth and secure operation, with an emphasis on clear, understandable code.

 ## Features